triton-inference-server/server/docs/compose.md

 result of that build should be a directory containing your backend shared library and any additional files required by the backend.
-Assuming your backend is called "mybackend" and that the directory is "./mkbackend", the following Dockerfile will create a Triton image that contains all the supported Triton backends plus your custom backend.
+Assuming your backend is called "mybackend" and that the directory is "./mkbackend", adding the following to the Dockerfile `compose.py` created will create a Triton image that contains all the supported Triton backends plus your custom backend.

 ```
-FROM nvcr.io/nvidia/tritonserver:<xx.yy>-py3 as full
+FROM nvcr.io/nvidia/tritonserver:<xx.yy>-py3 as full # populated by compose.py
+...

 COPY ./mybackend /opt/tritonserver/backends/mybackend
 ```